frequently asked questions - accessibility

 How do I obtain a wheelchair at the curb?

 In order to accommodate travelers with special needs, airlines ask that you call at least 48 hours in advance to request a skycap meet you at the curb.
+If you are being dropped off at MSP Airport and require wheelchair assistance, please request that your ride drop you off at Door 5 on the Ticketing Level.

 Will airline personnel push my wheelchair from the parking ramp to the Ticketing Level?